nomawni/Operating-System/README.md

 ### Merge remote changes and local changes
 `git merge`

-This will try to automatically combine all remote changes that have previously been fetched with the local commited changes.
+This will try to automatically combine all remote changes that have previously been fetched with the local committed changes.
 There might, however, be some conflicts when the same file has been edited in different commits.
 Those will need to be resolved and committed in order to finalize the merge.

 `git merge <branchname>`